Let’s meet in person!

 Developing devices with sensors to boost the quality of care, medical adherence, and patient experience is a high-tech solution to very human problems.
 It can provide doctors with unparalleled insight and help deliver timely care, but this comes with the challenges healthcare organizations should be aware of before adopting the IoT solution.

-Data Security.
 Cybersecurity challenges in using IoT in healthcare are very relevant and sharp.
 Medical patient information is highly confidential, and its transmission over the Internet increases the risk of breaches.
-As the number of connected devices that gather and exchange data grows, so does the risk of data leakage.
-That’s why healthcare organizations should build high protection of patient records to strengthen IoT security in healthcare, which can be achieved by implementing the following security measures:
+That’s why healthcare organizations should build high protection of patient records to strengthen IoT security in healthcare by:

 Regulatory Landscape of IoT in the Healthcare Industry

 The healthcare sector is highly regulated.
-When deploying IoT medical devices, hospitals should ensure their solutions comply with different regional and international regulations connected to patient data protection, medical device certification, and healthcare standards.
+Hospitals should verify that their IoT medical devices adhere to various regional and international regulations regarding patient data protection, medical device certification, and healthcare standards.

 IoT regulations